kylejamesross/flake/README.md

 # .dotfiles

-This repository contains the necessary configuration files and instructions to set up NixOS on your laptop and desktop using the flake-based approach.
-With the provided instructions and configuration files, you can easily deploy a NixOS system tailored to your needs on both your laptop and desktop.
+This repository houses my Nix configuration files for setting up my operating system.
+This encompasses not only the configuration of various applications but also includes any additional app plugins that I use.

 ## Installation Steps